-Our hard hitting criminal defense lawyers have the experience and firepower necessary to level the playing field.
+Our hard hitting court martial defense lawyers have the experience and firepower necessary to level the playing field in your military case.

 We aggressively defend Army, Air Force, Navy, and Marine Corps servicemembers worldwide.
 We fight court martial cases throughout the United States, Europe (Germany, Italy, Spain, Sicily, England, Greenland, Turkey), the Middle East (Kuwait, Qatar, Bahrain), and the Pacific (Korea, Hawaii, Japan, Guam).
 We represent military clients that are under investigation by CID, OSI, and NCIS with the objective of avoiding criminal charges.
 Founded and led by Michael Waddington, our firm is one of the most experienced and successful military law firms in the world.

-For example, Michael Waddington and Bill Summers are the ONLY military lawyers in the USA that are members of the American Board of Criminal Lawyers (ABCL), the most prestigious group of high-profile criminal lawyers in the world.
+For example, Michael Waddington is a member of the American Board of Criminal Lawyers (ABCL), the most prestigious group of high-profile criminal lawyers in the world.
 The ABCL is the equivalent of the “Pro Football Hall of Fame,” but for criminal lawyers.
 Requirements for admission include having at least ten (10) years of criminal trial experience.
 Attorneys must have tried at least fifty (50) major felony cases to verdict and win at least thirty-five (35), at least five (5) of which being capital or life sentence cases.
 WATCH THIS VIDEO TO LEARN MORE.

 Overview of Mr. Waddington’s reputation: